xmatters/xm-labs-splunk-custom-messages/README.md

 * xMatters account - If you don't have one, [get one](https://www.xmatters.com)!

 # Files
 * [xmatters_alert_action](xmatters_alert_action) - This is the entire Splunk integration for xMatters with modified files.
-You don't really need all of it though, you'll be interested in:
+You don't really need all of this though, you'll be mostly interested in:
 * [.../bin/xmatters.py](xmatters_alert_action/bin/xmatters.py)
 * [.../README/alert_actions.conf.spec](xmatters_alert_action/README/alert_actions.conf.spec)
 * [.../default/alert_actions.conf](xmatters_alert_action/default/alert_actions.conf)
 * [.../default/data/ui/alerts/xmatters.html](xmatters_alert_action/default/data/ui/alerts/xmatters.html)

-# How it works
-Add some info here detailing the overall architecture and how the integration works.
-The more information you can add, the more helpful this sections becomes.
-For example: An action happens in Application XYZ which triggers the thingamajig to fire a REST API call to the xMatters inbound integration on the imported communication plan.
-The integration script then parses out the payload and builds an event and passes that to xMatters.

 # Installation Instructions

 ## 1. Setup the standard Splunk to xMatters Integration
 This is all about making the existing supported built in integration a little better.
-So you have to have set up that integration first.
-If you're currently using an older integration, a web hook or your own built integration go install the latest integration in parallel and go from there.
+So you have to have the existing Splnk for xMatters integration setup first.
+If you're currently using an older integration, a web hook or your own built integration follow this to install the latest integration in parallel and go from there.

 Head to the integration directory in xMatters instance and find the Splunk integration.
 Follow the instructions to set it up in xMatters and in Splunk.
-You'll also be directed to the [online instructions page for the integration](https://help.xmatters.com/integrations/logmgmt/splunk.htm?cshid=SPLUNK).
+You'll be directed to the [online instructions page for the integration](https://help.xmatters.com/integrations/logmgmt/splunk.htm?cshid=SPLUNK) allong the way.

 ![Integration Directory](/media/integrationcataloge.png)

 (At the time of writing this and testing this integration the Splunk 'App' for xMatters was version 1.3.1)

 ## 2. Update the integration in Splunk
-Now you should be able to go to create a new alert with an xMatters action.
-The configuration screen in xMatters will give you only 2 configuables, who and what priority.
+Now you have the integration you should be able to go to create a new alert in Splunk with an xMatters action.
+The configuration screen for the action will give you only 2 configuables - who and what priority.
 Let's improve on that!

 ![Original Alert Action Config](media/origonal_alert_action_config.png)

 You're going to need to get access to your Splunk server, and know where Splunk has been installed on it.
 On my server Splunk was installed in `/opt/splunk`.

-Navigate to where that applications are installed in Splunk, this should be `etc/apps` within the Splunk install.
+Navigate to where the applications are installed in Splunk.
+This should be `etc/apps` within the Splunk install.
 Here you will see the directory `xmatters_alert_action`, this is the xMatters application for Splunk.
-You can either copy `xmatters_alert_action` from this repo over the top, or just copy these 4 files from the repo over the top of the files on your server with the same names.
+You can either copy `xmatters_alert_action` from this repo over the top, or just copy these 4 files from the repo over the top of the files on your server with the same names and in the same locations.

 ```
 xmatters_alert_action/bin/xmatters.py